Karl-Ryan0/PrototypeLevel/Readme.md

 #### Boss
 ![Boss](Images/image-1.png)

 This character uses AI Perception instead of pawn sensing due to his size and functionality.
 He will detect the player based on vision.
 If he loses the player, he will return to his spawn point and begin spinning, looking for the player.
+He fires 'lasers' out of both his eyes.

 ### Other